fastify/fastify-basic-auth/README.md

 The `validate` function is called on each request made and is passed the `username`, `password`, `req`, and `reply` parameters, in that order.
-An optional fifth parameter, `done`, may be used to signify a valid request when called with no arguments or an invalid request when called with an `Error` object.
-Alternatively, the `validate` function may return a promise, resolving for valid requests and rejecting for invalid.
+An optional fifth parameter, `done`, can be used to signify a valid request when called with no arguments or an invalid request when called with an `Error` object.
+Alternatively, the `validate` function can return a promise, resolving for valid requests and rejecting for invalid.
 This can also be achieved using an `async/await` function, and throwing for invalid requests.